OK - D.G. v. Yarbrough

 D.G. entered DHS custody shortly after his birth.
 By the time he was 5 months old, his many placements had included a 22-day stay at a grossly inappropriate and overcrowded emergency shelter, where he was inadequately supervised and suffered a fractured skull when a DHS worker — carrying another baby at the same time — dropped him on his head.
 D.G. was adopted in November 2008.

 R.J. was 12 years old at the time of filing and had been in and out of DHS custody for eight years.
 While he was in care, DHS moved R.J. through more than twenty facilities and homes.
 This included: an unsafe and inadequately supervised trial home reunification with his neglectful biological mother; six stays at grossly inappropriate and overcrowded emergency shelters; an 18-month stay in a foster home where he was regularly beaten with switches; and an unsafe and poorly supervised group home.
 R.J. was adopted in September 2011.

-As of August 15, 2014 Children’s Rights’ founder and director emeritus Marcia Lowry and local counsel have sole responsibility for monitoring and enforcing the reform efforts in Oklahoma.
+As of August 15, 2014, former Children’s Rights executive director Marcia Lowry and local counsel have sole responsibility for monitoring and enforcing the reform efforts in Oklahoma.

 Chief U.S. District Judge Gregory K. Frizzell, U.S. District Court, Northern District of Oklahoma

 SETTLEMENT REACHED: February 2012